miket7f/miket7f.github.io/pages/E Outputs.md

 Buzzers work with an electromagnet that moves a diaphragm.
 The oscillation of the diaphragm creates sound waves that we can hear.
 We differentiate between active buzzers, which internally feature an IC that creates the oscillating signal, and passive buzzers, which require an external signal, such as PWM, to produce sound.
 The external signal allows us to alter the pitch.
 Speakers can also be used to produce sound and often require amplifiers to ensure the audio signal is strong enough to drive the speakers effectively.

 Pyro channels are needed to trigger heating wires and electric ignitors.
 They interpose an N-channel MOSFET between the battery source and GND.
 The heating wires and electric ignitors are connected to a screw terminal that has the battery voltage connected to one pin and the drain of the MOSFET to the other pin.
 The MOSFET is controlled by a voltage that the microcontroller applies to the gate.
 It also features a pull-down resistor between the gate and the source to prevent accidental power and adds a current-limiting resistor to the gate to protect the microcontroller.
-Additional features could include optocouplers for electrical isolation, low-side drivers for GPIO pin protection, fuses for overcurrent protection, continuity detection to ensure proper heating wire or electric ignitor connections, and LEDs to indicate the status of the pyro channel.
+Additional features could include optocouplers for electrical isolation, high-side drivers for GPIO pin protection, fuses for overcurrent protection, continuity detection to ensure proper heating wire or electric ignitor connections, and LEDs to indicate the status of the pyro channel.

 Servos are electric motors that feature a potentiometer for closed-loop angle control and often only have a range of motion of ±90°.
 To control them, a PWM signal with a duration of 20 ms is supplied.
 The active region tells the servo which angle it shall target.
 If it's 1 ms, it should steer to -90°; if it's 1.5 ms, it should reach 0°; and if it is 2 ms, it should target +90°.
 However, this behavior can vary depending on the specific servo model, and there are exceptions to these standard pulse widths and ranges.